-Chalk pencils are best suited for interior pattern markings and notches.
+Chalk pencils are best suited for exterior or interior pattern markings.
 And they can be used on dry clean only and machine washable fabrics.

 Just make sure that you always brush away marks BEFORE pressing!

 I love Clover Chaco Liner Chalk Wheels.
 They make beautiful, precise, accurate thin lines on a variety of fabrics.